-Since there are K blocks in G, there are $K + {K \choose 2}$ edge probabilities (K within blocks and ${K \choose 2}$ between blocks) of which some may be equal.
-Note that a minimal requirement for the model to be a block model, is that not all the p{kk} is equal.
+Since there are K blocks in G, there are K + K edge probabilities (K within blocks and K between blocks) of which some may be equal.
+Note that a minimal requirement for the model to be a block model, is that not all the pkk is equal.
 In order to estimate these probabilities we also need to identify the vertex blocks.
 If K is large this will be a tedious task even though it can be handled with more computing time.
 For illustrative purposes when deriving analytical results and performing simulation studies, the number of blocks is limited to be two.

-In the case K=2, centrality block models with block 1 as the central block is defined by
+In the case K=2, centrality block models with block 1 as the central block, can be de...ned by or